I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/nf-winddiui-drvdriverevent.md

 If <i>dwDriverEvent</i> is DRIVER_EVENT_DELETE, the <i>lparam</i> parameter contains the flags that were specified for the <b>DeletePrinterDriverEx</b> function's <i>dwDeleteFlag</i> parameter.
 The <i>lparam</i> parameter is not used if <i>dwDriverEvent</i> is DRIVER_EVENT_INITIALIZE.

-Because the <b>DrvDriverEvent</b> function is called in the context of the print spooler, it cannot display a user interface.</p>
+Because the <b>DrvDriverEvent</b> function is called in the context of the print spooler, it cannot display a user interface.

 ## Requirements
 | &nbsp; | &nbsp; |